 SHIPPING TRADE IN NIGERIA

 Commentaries have over the years been given about shipping trade in Nigeria.
 Most of these works are focused on selected and diverse aspect of maritime practice in as it affect the growth.
 We have such central theme relating to the roles of the National Maritime Authority (now NIMASA) and the effectiveness of shipping policy decree 10 of 1987, the function of the Nigerian Ports Authority; problems and prospect of the shipping industry in Nigeria among others.
 No previous work has actually gone extra mile of attempting to bridge the yawning gap among the maritime regulatory agencies in Nigeria such as the Nigerian Ports Authority (NPA), Nigerian Shippers’ Council, Niger dock and the Nigerian Maritime Administrative and Safety Agency (NIMASA) among others to the effect of making them a functional.
 Whole capable of evaluating shipping trade in Nigeria to international standards.
 Nigeria possesses the geo-political and demographic potentials of a major maritime power yet the industry continue to suffer degradation.
 Iheanacho (1997) enunciated some strategies towards the development of the shipping industries in Nigeria.
 His main focus was on the shortcoming of the Decree 10 of 1987 which vested policy implementation on the National Maritime Authority (NMA now NIMASA).
 In his view, the shipping policy is rather too deficient in scope and coverage to make any meaningful impact on maritime transport and trade in Nigeria.
 He sees it as not protective enough of indigenous interest especially in the area of cabotage and government assistance to indigenous operators through subsidies for the acquisition of new tonnage or ships.
 Aluko (1995) focused her discourse on the development of Nigeria’s shipping industry in the context of vision 2010, an agenda constituted by Nigeria’s Late Head of State General Sani Abacha to chart a new socio-political and economic direction for Nigeria in the 21st century.
 Ja’afaru (2001) in examining the future’ of Nigeria maritime industry observed among other things that Nigeria requires a well articulated maritime law and policy constructed to encourage and foster economic growth and development.
 Oyedeji (2004) in his write-up is also of the opinion that for a greater impact or relevance in the maritime sector to be achieved the nation must embark on a more elaborate shipping policy which should encompass the development of maritime capacity building in line with the trends of the world’s maritime growth taken into consideration the relevance of the shipping globalization.
+The oil and gas operational technology also requires a lot of security and safeguarding.

 IMPORTANCE OF SHIPPING TRADE IN NIGERIA’S ECONOMY